trosenkrantz/RAPTOR/readme.md

 `\\{1}` refers to the first capture group (the first set of parentheses), \{2} to the second, etc.
 `\\{0}` represents the entire matched input string.

 We can use these placeholders standalone or nested inside command substitutions.
-Example:
+Example for a UNIX environment:

 ```json5
 [